 We do Not Charge Clients Until We Win Their Cases

 You could pursue compensation for your injuries without paying anything upfront.
-Many Athens personal injury attorneys agree to handle these lawsuits on a contingency-fee basis, which allows you to pursue your case regardless of your financial position.
+In most cases, an Athens drunk driving accident lawyer will agree to handle these lawsuits on a contingency-fee basis, which allows you to pursue your case regardless of your financial position.

 This is important for many injury victims.
 The cost of medical care after an accident with a drunk driver can be high, and the inability to work could put more financial strain on that person.
 The chance to hold the drunken driver accountable without paying any upfront attorney’s fees is a tremendous benefit for many people.